Aaron Nesmith NBA Preview vs. the Celtics

-Aaron Nesmith plus his Indiana Pacers teammates take on the Boston Celtics at 7:00 PM ET on Saturday.
+The Indiana Pacers, Aaron Nesmith included, match up versus the Boston Celtics on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.